Sorcist/osorcism-scripture/README.md

 In the interest of brevity, from the eyes of the creator of this repository, a religion is a set of beliefs.

 I am believing in things; like friendships, power of scientific methods, how miraculous life is, and how beautiful producing stuff.
-Comparing my own beliefs with what is been defined so far as a “set of beliefs or religion” I can’t find a perfect match.
-That is, what I am believing in is never introduced as a religion ever before and never systematically introduce.
+Comparing my own beliefs with what is been defined so far as “set of beliefs or religion” I can’t find a perfect match.
+That is, what I am believing in is never introduced as a religion ever before and never systematically introduced.

 This repository organizes my set of exact beliefs, spread to multiple chapters, thread and thrum.